Chepstow Racecourse, Monmouthshire

 Golfers will testify to the attraction of teeing up on an old links course in the footsteps of the pros.
 That’s not unlike the experience of a day’s racing at Bangor-on-Dee Racecourse in the north east borders of Wales.
 There are 14 exciting jump racing fixtures each year there, on the banks of the River Dee.

 The first steeplechase meeting was held there in February 1859 and the course has changed very little since then.
 Bangor-on-Dee is the only racecourse of its kind in the country without a grandstand, but don’t let that put you off.
 The visitors’ facilities are excellent and the sense of community associated with the course seems to remain as strong as ever.

-Ffos Las is a more recent addition to the racing portfolio of Wales, but has an equally colourful story to tell.
-The track was opened in 2009 and is based on the former site of the largest opencast coalmine in Europe.
-Not that you’d ever know.
-Carmarthenshire’s Gwendraeth Valley is now a picturesque rural setting.
+Ffos Las is a more recent addition to Wales' racing portfolio, but it has an equally colourful story to tell.
+The track was opened in 2009 on the former site of Europe's largest open cast coal mine.
+You’d ever know it by looking at it, though; the Carmarthenshire Gwendraeth Valley is now a picturesque rural setting for races.